Page Contents

 The passing of the Bill represents a significant landmark in gambling regulation in Ireland.
 While operators should take steps now in terms of upping their level of readiness for the new regulatory regime, a number of stages must still occur before the Bill becomes operational.

 We will be publishing further detailed insights on the new regulatory regime in the weeks ahead to help you get prepared.
-For specific advice on navigating these changes, and how they may specifically apply to you and your business, please contact Katie O’Connor, partner, Joe Kelly, partner, Denise Daly Byrne, senior associate, Laura Quinn, associate or any member of our marketing leading specialist Betting, Gaming & Licensing group.
+For specific advice on navigating these changes, and how they may specifically apply to you and your business, please contact Katie O’Connor, partner, Joe Kelly, partner, Denise Daly Byrne, partner, Laura Quinn, associate or any member of our market leading specialist Betting, Gaming & Licensing group.

 [1] Draft legislation was tabled as far back as 2023, in the form of a “General Scheme of a Gambling Control Bill”.
 This was parked with some piecemeal amendments in 2015 to introduce new forms of licences for remote bookmakers and remote betting intermediaries offering their services to Irish customers.
 Another ‘General Scheme’ published in 2021 ultimately provided the blueprint for the ’Gambling Regulation Bill’ which is soon to become law, having been originally published in December 2022